Seisen99/Degen-Idle-XP-Tracker/README.md

 ## Features

 **XP Tracker**

 - Real-time XP tracking for active tasks
 - Time estimates to reach next level or custom target levels
 - Preview XP rates before starting tasks
 - Material requirements checker
+- Real-time sync with game API for accurate tracking

 **Crafting Optimizer**

 - Calculates optimal crafting paths to reach target levels
+- Auto Mode: automatically finds the fastest XP progression path per tier
-- Analyzes XP efficiency across all available items
+- Cross-skill XP tracking
-- Supports complex crafting chains (bars, leather, cloth, weapons, armor)
-- Caches item data so you only need to click each item once

 **Interface**

 - Draggable and resizable panels
 - Mobile-friendly
-- Settings saved per character
+- Navbar button for quick access

 ## Usage

 Click "XP Tracker" in the navbar to open the panel.
-Your active tasks will update automatically.
+Active tasks update automatically.

 To optimize crafting paths:
 1. Click "Optimizer" in the tracker panel
+2. Select the skill
-2. Select your skill and target level
+3. Select your target level
+4. Choose Manual or Auto Mode
-3. Click on the item you want to craft
+5. **Manual**: Click the item you want to craft
-4. Click on any required materials if prompted
+6. **Auto**: The optimizer automatically calculates the fastest progression path
-5. View the calculated path with total XP, actions, and time needed
+7. View calculated path with total XP, actions, time, and materials needed

-## Installation

 Install from [GreasyFork](https://greasyfork.org/) or load directly from this repository.